 Intern will have hands-on experience participating in a variety of projects to further develop his/her conservation skills while gaining valuable insight into the day-to-day operations of a conservation lab.
 The department will also work with intern to find ways, in the context of overall departmental priorities, to allow in-depth study of the intern’s preferred subject.

-Applicant MUST specify the conservation lab or studio in which he/she would like to intern in the application.
-The labs/studios include: Furniture and Frame Conservation; Objects Conservation (includes 3-dimensional Asian artworks); Paintings Conservation; and Scientific Research.
+Applicant MUST specify the conservation lab or studio in which he/she would like to intern.
+The labs/studios include: Asian Conservation (two-dimensional works), or Textile Conservation.

 Responsibilities may include: